appoll/docs/technical_information/network_specifications/docs/index.md

 implement mechanisms such as geolocation and send to the corresponding application some interesting meta-data alongside the data payload.
 Incidentally, a handler can only decrypt payload for packets related to applications registered to that handler.
-The handler is managing several application secret keys and use them to encrypt and decrypt corresponding packet payloads.
+The handler is managing several secret application session keys and it uses these to encrypt and decrypt corresponding packet payloads.

-A Handler could be either part of an application or a standalone trusty server on which application may register.
+A Handler could be either part of an application or a standalone trusty server on which applications may register.
 The Things Network will provide Handlers as part of the whole network but - and this is true for any component - anyone could create its own implementation as long as it is compliant to the following specifications.

+### Applications

+An Application is the owner of an end device in the LoRaWAN model.
+Applications run outside the Things Network core and interact with the Things Network via a handler.
+As such applications are responsible for registering their devices with the network via a handler.
+If not, the device will not be able to join the Things Network.

 -------------------
 ![Uplink to application](img/uplink_broker.svg)